 .
 Below is an example of how to accomplish this.## some code that returns an object for each account $accounts = Get-AccountFromIdentityProvider ## Create custom fields for Select-Object to return the id and username properties instead of name, and name $selectProps = @( @{'n'='id';e={$_.name}} ## "convert" the name property from the account to id @{'n'='username';e={$_.name}} ## "convert" the name property from the account to username @{'n'='secret';e={$_.password_hash}} ## "convert" the password_hash property from the account to secret ) ## Pass each account to Select-Object to return the property names $accounts | Select-Object -Property $selectProps

-When creating an AnyIdentity template and testing it (instructions provided below) with a scan configuration, the Username and Unique Identifier fields will be populated with the property values for the
+When creating an AnyIdentity template and testing it (instructions provided below) with a scan configuration, the Username and Unique Identifier fields are populated with the property values for the

 username